Partial Gromov-Wasserstein Metric: Introduction

-\item \textbf{Numerical Experiments.} We demonstrate the performance of our proposed algorithms in terms of computation time and efficacy on two problems: shape-matching between 2D and 3D objects, and positive-unlabeled learning, and compare against baselines. \end{itemize}
+\item \textbf{Numerical experiments.} We demonstrate the performance of our proposed algorithms in terms of computation time and efficacy on a series of tasks: shape-matching with outliers between 2D and 3D objects, shape retrieval between 2D shapes, and shape interpolation using the concept of PGW barycenters.
+We compare the performance of our proposed algorithms against existing baselines for each task.